Ja10th/My-blog-articles/cle0fcve100000ajv57qhcvw0.md

 }
 ```

 CSS comprises three key components: selectors, properties, and values.
-Selectors pinpoint HTML elements, properties dictate styles, and values bring forth the desired visual appeal.
+Selectors pinpoint HTML elements, and properties dictate styles, and values to bring forth the desired visual appeal.
 The snippet above illustrates setting the background color of a webpage to light gray.

 ### Linking CSS to HTML and Harnessing External Stylesheets